nikhilmadhu/pa3_callortonotcall/README.md

 'Bank' is releasing a new term deposit product and has limited amount of resources to market it to customers.
 This analysis aims to create a model that is able to identify customers who have a high likelyhood of signing on so the marketing resources could be deployed most effectively.

 ## Actionable Insights from the Analysis
-1. Plan to conduct the campaign during March, October and September
+1. Focus on existing customers
-2. Focus on existing customers
+2. Plan to conduct the campaign during March, October, September and December
 3. Focus on customers who have not been contacted in the last 3 or 6 months

 ## Data